 The best advice we can give you is to purchase whole beans and a quality grinder so you can make your own coffee grounds according to your preference.
 This way you’ll get the most flavor out of the beans.
 Grind your beans in small batches so you always have grounds when you want an espresso.

-Lightly roasted coffee beans are exposed to low temperatures when cooking and they have high levels of caffeine.
+Lightly roasted beans are exposed to low temperatures when cooking and they have high levels of caffeine.
 These beans are light in color and have subtle notes with no oil content.
-Lightly roasted coffee beans tend to be more acidic and they have a woody aftertaste.
+Lightly roasted beans tend to be more acidic and they have a woody aftertaste.

 Beans that are lightly roasted are not suitable for espresso coffee because it lacks the boldness in flavor and richness in texture that is associated with espresso brews.
 They can be used for white coffee.